ObsidianMakerDevelopment/APBingoWeb-OBS/README.md

 ## 🎯 Usage

 ### 1. Running the Bingo Board
-- Unzip the patch and open the `APBingoWeb.html` file in your browser.
-- The board will attempt to load configuration automatically.
+ - Download `APBingoWeb.html`
  - You can provide configuration via **URL parameters** or by editing the HTML directly.

 ### 2. Configuration Options